Manure and Nutrient Management

 Proper nutrient management is a significant part of successful beef cattle production.
 If you are just starting out, the process may seem complicated.
 With Penn State Extension, you can find educational resources and courses that will guide you each step of the way.

-Articles
+- Articles

 Have a Horse or Steer in Your Backyard?
 You Need a Manure Management Plan

-Recently revised Pennsylvania environmental regulations require all animal operations, large and small, to have either a Manure Management Plan or a Nutrient Management Plan.
+Recently revised Pennsylvania environmental regulations require all animal operations, large and small, to have either a Manure Management Plan or a Nutrient Management Plan. - Articles

 Should I Use my Beef Manure as Fertilizer?

 Beef manure is inherently high in phosphorus.
 There are a few issues with over-applying phosphorus to land.
-This article discusses issues and offers solutions to using beef cattle manure as fertilizer.
+This article discusses issues and offers solutions to using beef cattle manure as fertilizer. - Articles

 Livestock Methane Emissions in the United States

-Confirmation that US EPA estimates of methane production are accurate.
+Confirmation that US EPA estimates of methane production are accurate. - Articles

 Care and Condition of Sacrifice Areas

-Sacrifice areas are areas where livestock are kept during inclement weather, or to protect pastures from damage.
+Sacrifice areas are areas where livestock are kept during inclement weather, or to protect pastures from damage. - Articles

 Manure Management on the Beef Farm

 Manure produced from any livestock operation has tremendous fertilizer value.
-But, if beef cattle manure is land applied based on meeting the N requirements of the crops, P is generally applied in excess.
+But, if beef cattle manure is land applied based on meeting the N requirements of the crops, P is generally applied in excess. - Articles

-Choosing A Nutrient Management Planner
+Choosing a Nutrient Management Planner

-Pennsylvania agricultural operations that are designated Concentrated Animal Operations or Concentrated Animal Feeding Operations are required to implement an approved nutrient management plan.
+Pennsylvania agricultural operations that are designated Concentrated Animal Operations or Concentrated Animal Feeding Operations are required to implement an approved nutrient management plan. - Articles

 On-Farm Land Use: Regulations and Environmental Stewardship

-Northeast beef cattle owners are faced with implementing best management practices, as well as adhering to local, statewide and national regulations.
+Northeast beef cattle owners are faced with implementing best management practices, as well as adhering to local, statewide and national regulations. - Articles

 Manure Management for Youth Projects